WhythiskolaveriD/smart-europa-ce144/content/pages/blog/post-1.md

 ---
 title: GRACE satellite mission
+subtitle: >-
-subtitle: Gravity Recovery And Climate Experiment (GRACE) satellite mission
+  Gravity Recovery And Climate Experiment (GRACE) satellite mission provided an estimate of monthly mass change near the surface of the Earth: a dataset that has been used in nearly all the disciplines of the Earth sciences.
 date: '2020-04-16'
 author: content/data/team/dianne-ameter.yaml
 categories: